MellowYarker/doodle-jump/README.md

 When the doodle is rising, if we go through a platform, we want the doodle to pass behind it, i.e, focus on repainting the doodle, not the platform.

+### Max Height
+In the demo, it looks like the doodle is unable to go higher than the 8th row.
+This means the top of the doodle is slightly above the "*Display Width in Pixels*" setting beside the display.

 ### Collision Detection
 After seeing the demo, it's pretty clear collision detection only occurs while the doodle is in free-fall.
 This means we can pass through platforms when we're rising, it also means we don't have to waste CPU cycles doing unnecessary collision detection, since we only check in the "falling" loop.